 there are impressive views from the elevated path from where the pine-covered ridges of the Caldera feel like a moment away.
 A gently sloping path goes down into the lovely ravine where the rocky bed is followed before ascending along a pretty path, lined with wild flowers from early in the year until late summer.

-On arrival in Tijarafe, a bus is taken to the final accommodation, an apartment by the beach in Tazacorte.
+On arrival in Tijarafe, a bus is taken to the final accommodation, a self-catering apartment in Tazacorte right by the beach.